 Cybersecurity and Information Technology

-These realistic IT experiences are constructed using continual feedback from local, regional, and global cybersecurity practitioners.
-This feedback ensures students learn modern IT practices and receive the latest in cybersecurity education.
+These practical IT experiences are constructed using continual feedback from local, regional, and global cybersecurity practitioners.
+This assessment ensures students learn modern IT practices and receive the latest in cybersecurity education.
 Upon graduation, students are ready to use their knowledge and skills in the workforce of today and tomorrow.

 The curriculum contains core classes in firewall implementation, virtualization, cloud computing, networking, incident response, and data security.
 Students may have the opportunity to earn college credit through cooperative education or internship opportunities.